lazypower/dasroot-blog/content/2014-09-21-juju-digital-ocean-awesome.md

 video: 1igZWnCi8Ac

-<iframe width="640" height="360" src="//www.youtube.com/embed/1igZWnCi8Ac" frameborder="0" allowfullscreen></iframe>

-> Syndicators, there is a video above that may not have made it into syndication.
+> Syndicators, there is a video above that wont make it into syndication.
 Visit the source link to view the video.

 > Additional note - this is now part of the [official juju documentation](https://juju.ubuntu.com/docs/config-digitalocean.html)